 - drums and similar packing

-- pallets, box pallets and pallet collars
+- pallets, box pallets, pallet collars and other load boards

 - dunnage (loose wood used to protect goods and their packaging)

 These rules do not apply to processed, non solid wood packaging for example:

 - raw wood that’s 6mm thick or less

 - gift boxes mades from processed wood, sawdust, shavings or cardboard as packing material

 What you need to do depends on whether you’re importing or exporting.
 If you do not follow the rules your packaging could be rejected or destroyed and you’ll need to transport the goods another way.

 If you’re moving wood packaging from Great Britain (England, Wales and Scotland) to Northern Ireland, you’ll need to follow the rules for exporting solid wood packaging.